aquto/moveRewards/README.md

 * Appsflyer
 * Kochava

-Select Aquto as publisher and provider iOS and Android click trackers to your Aquto account manager.
+Select Aquto as publisher and provide iOS and Android click trackers to your Aquto account manager.